 Most cervical cancers are diagnosed in women who have never been screened or have not been screened regularly.
 Screening is the only way to detect the early changes that might lead to cervical cancer.
-I can’t emphasize enough how important is to have a PAP test.
-In Ontario PAP tests are recommended at the age of 21, if the individual has ever been sexually active.
+“I can’t emphasize enough how important is to have a PAP test”, says Dr. Brown.
+In Ontario, PAP tests are recommended at the age of 21, if the individual has ever been sexually active.
 If the test is normal, then screening should be done every three years.

-HPV and Cervical Cancer can be prevented
+HPV and cervical cancer can be prevented

 Spread health and wellness, share this post!